CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 ### Model

 `distilbert-base-uncased` is released under **Apache 2.0** by Hugging Face.
 Fine-tuned weights derived from it inherit that licence.

-### Figures

-The figures in `figures/` are part of this work and fall under the MIT Licence alongside the code.
-Please attribute if reused.

 ---